chyyuu/rt-patch-analysis/developers/chy/techreport.md

 In this section, we study rt-linux bugs in detail to understand their patterns and consequences comprehensively.
 First, we show the distribution of bugs in rt-linux logical components.
 Second, we describe our bug pattern classification, bug trends, and bug consequences.
 Finally, we analyze each type of bug with a more detailed classification and a number of real examples.

+> [Mao] Which bugs are going to be studied?
+If we only consider those explicitly
+> fixed in the patchset, I doubt if we have an adequate amount of bugs to
+> support our claim (25 patches w/ Call Trace in 4.9-rt1, mostly fixing
+> preemptible spin locks in preempt_disabled sections).

 ### 4.0 some rules on RT-patch